-- 1. To "list the likely impacts to the flow, level, channel/riparian form and sediment due to action being in place" as required by the DPG and set out in Figure 2 of the DPG - 2.
+- It is used to "list the likely impacts (low, moderate or high) to the flow/level regime due to supply-side drought management actions" as required by the DPG1 and set out in Figure 5 of the DPG - 2.
 It is used to support the screening and assessment of sensitive features (including ecological features and designated sites) as required by the DPG and set out in Section 5 of this report - 3.
 Where sensitive features are the physical environment itself, it provides supporting technical information for their screening and assessment.